0xTheProDev/Operational-Transformation/packages/monaco/README.md

 import { MonacoAdapter } from "@otjs/monaco";

 const monacoAdapter = new MonacoAdapter({
   editor:                   // Monaco Editor Instance
+  announcementDuration:     // Duration (in ms) of User Name Announcement beside Cursor (optional)
-  events:     // Boolean on whether or not to emit events from Adapter (optional) });
+  bindEvents:               // Boolean on whether or not to emit events from Adapter (optional) });
 ```

-**Note:** API Guidelines will be provided with the package.
+**Note**: An API documentation will be shipped along with the package.
+This will power intellisense in the editor of your choice.

 ## Testing

-We don't have any Unit Test Suite for _@otjs/monaco_.
-Please refer to Root README.md for details regarding Integration Test Suite.
+We don't have any Unit Test Suite for `@otjs/monaco`.
+Please refer to root [README](https://github.com/Progyan1997/Operational-Transformation/blob/main/README.md) for details regarding Integration Test Suite that concerns monaco.

 ## Reporting a Bug